 Placements at specific sites ARE NOT GUARANTEED but we try our best to put the best candidates at each site based on their qualifications and site availability.
-Also, during several workshops in the Summer LIT program, you will learn leadership and interviewing skills to get the job that you’ve always wanted.
+Also, during several workshops in the L.I.T. program, you will learn from guest speakers about leadership and various professional development skills to get the job that you’ve always wanted.
 The hours can be counted toward scholarships and the program looks great on your first job application!

 Location: Volunteer Sites will vary Resident fee: $17 Non-resident:$23